runawaydevil/theskullcon/README.md

      ```

 4. **Dependencies Installation Fails**
-   - Upgrade pip:
-     ```bash
-     python -m pip install --upgrade pip
-     ```
+   - Ensure all required system packages are installed
-   - Install dependencies one by one if needed
+   - Try installing dependencies one by one
    - Check Python version compatibility

 ## Contributing